ofemiashiru/CI_MS4_ASHTECHS/README.md

 - Allow all users to search and sort all products.
 - Allow visitors to create an account and see their previous orders, wishlist and details on profile.
 - An error page (404.html) and internal server error page (500.html) that appears when visiting a page that does not exist or when an internal server error has been detected.
-- Clear and simple favicon icon to help users identify the site.
+- Clear and simple favicon icon to help users identify the site which is also used as the logo.

 Features to be built in future releases: